-Currently the software is being applied in practical tests.
-The purpose of these tests is twofold, the first goal is to validate the software, the second is to develop some practical insights when applying the new methods and regulations.
-The first finding when comparing SOLAS 1992 and 2009 is that the latter requires a significantly higher 'required subdivision index' R, for cargo vessels.
-However, from this aspect alone it cannot be concluded that the new regulations are more stringent than the old ones, because also the 'attained subdivision index' A differs, while it cannot firmly be concluded whether 2009 gives higher A values than 1992 or not.
-A suitable comparison yard-stick is ΔI , defined as A - R. This comparison is shown for a typical application in Table 2.
+Currently the software is applied in practical tests.
+The purpose of these tests is twofold.
+The first goal is to validate the software, the second is to develop some practical insights when applying the new methods and regulations.
+The first finding when comparing SOLAS 1992 and 2009 is that SOLAS 2009 requires a significantly higher 'required subdivision index' R for cargo vessels.
+However, from this aspect alone it cannot be concluded that the new regulations are more stringent than the old ones, because also the 'attained subdivision index' A differs.
+It cannot firmly be concluded whether 2009 gives higher A values than 1992 or not.